 To support our understanding of this fantastic book, we have also been reading a Traditional Tale every week, such as The Three Little Pigs, Jack and the Beanstalk, Little Red Riding Hood, Hansel and Gretel and Cinderella.

-There's a rumble
+There's a rumble in the jungle